argonne-lcf/PyModuleSnooper/README.md

 This is emitted on interpreter shutdown under most normal termination circumstances.
 If `mpi4py` is loaded, only rank 0 will log.

-Currently, a timestamp, the Python executable, sys.path, Cobalt environment variables, and dictionary containing all loaded module paths is logged.
-This data can reach about 220K bytes per-log line when Tensorflow is imported, for instance.
+Currently, a timestamp, the Python executable, `sys.path`, environment variables (including those set by the PBS scheduler, e.g.), and dictionary containing all loaded module paths is logged.
+This data can reach about 220K bytes per-log line when TensorFlow is imported, for instance.

 Disable Snooping
 ----------------